agrc/wmrc-skid/README.md

 It is designed to run weekly as a Google Cloud Function.

+### Renaming Recycled/Composted Categories

+Some material names in the recycled/composted reports are abbreviated in the salesforce data.
+These (along with any other material names) can be renamed as part of the great renaming chain in the end of `yearly.rates_per_material()`.

 ## Validation Script

 The validation script compares year-over-year changes for different metrics at the facility, county, and state levels to help WMRC staff identify potential typos, missing information, or other problems with the data.